How To Select and Store Potatoes with Variety Chart

 Also Read: How to Make Oven Roasted Potatoes, Make-Ahead Freezer Mashed Potatoes, Cauliflower & Potato Curry

-Yes, you can use any kind of potato for any potato recipe.
-In fact, that’s what we did as I was growing up – we used whatever potato was in the root cellar.
-However, you will not get the best results possible.
+BUT, you won’t get the best possible results in every recipe.
 For example, you could use a russet potato for potato salad – but the potatoes will end up crumbly and mushy instead of remaining as distinct potato cubes.
 You could use red potatoes for baked potatoes, but they won’t have the same crispy skin and soft interior as a russet.
-Sometimes it pays to know the difference and to choose your spud carefully.
+They’re both delicious – but if texture matters to you – choosing the right potato for the job makes a difference.

 To help you make the most of your potato dishes, here’s a chart for choosing the right potato.